ekinyuksel12/TurkeyWeather/README.md

 # TurkeyWeather

-The 'TurkeyWeather' npm module is a tool for accessing real-time weather data and weather forecast from the Turkish State Meteorological Service (MGM) website.
+The [TurkeyWeather](https://www.npmjs.com/package/turkey-weather) npm module is a tool for accessing real-time weather data and weather forecast from the [Turkish State Meteorological Service (MGM) website](https://www.mgm.gov.tr/).
 With this module, you can effortlessly retrieve a wide range of weather information, including current conditions, daily and hourly forecasts, and the latest weather events, for any province or district in Turkey.

 ```js
 const api = new TurkeyWeather();